Skip to content

 worky new chapter 02 "Deploying Services"

-# → creates docs/02-deploying-services/_index.md
+# → creates site/02-deploying-services/index.md

 # → prints Go snippet to add to main.go